 Use a massage ball, a TheraCane, a handheld massager, a trigger point massager, or a foam roller to roll out any tension in your neck and shoulders.
 When we’re tight in our neck, shoulders, and chest, we tend to breathe more shallowly.
 This can induce feelings of panic and stress more easily as breathing accelerates.

 It’s as simple as that.
-You want to be taking high quality, deep breathes as you move about your day.
+You want to be taking high-quality, deep breaths as you move about your day.
 It helps to regularly stretch in order to counteract time spent sitting or hunched over your phone.

 Check in with your body and if you’re feeling tense, try these 5 Easy Desk Stretches for Relieving Neck and Shoulder Tension. (<— These stretches are recommended by Chiropractors and Osteopaths.
 No equipment required!)